I read a post on Make Use Of blog that talks about how the author uses LEGO to organize his time. Love it!

 Now let’s see how we can take that idea and apply it to our boys.

-Putting together a stack of 6 bricks would equal 30 minutes.
+Put together a stack of 6 bricks which equals 30 minutes.

 Since LEGO comes in a variety of colors they could color code their brick time.

 Lets say they have two hours of free time.